-Happisburgh in Norfolk, England has one of the strangest and oldest group of footprints ever found.
-Project Happisburgh has certainly in theory found in the oldest preserved footprints in Britain and also out of Africa, nearly one million years old.
+Happisburgh in Norfolk, England has some of the strangest and oldest group of footprints ever found.
+The British Museum’s Project Happisburgh has certainly in theory found the oldest preserved trackways in Britain and also out of Africa, nearly one million years old.

 The footprints are more than 800,000 years old and were found on the shores of Happisburgh.

 The markings were first identified in May last year during a low tide.
 Rough seas had eroded the sandy beach to reveal a series of elongated hollows … The hollows were washed away not long after they were identified.

 Earliest footprints outside Africa discovered in Norfolk | BBC

 Due to current geology and history theories these footprints discovered at the bottom of the infamous eroding Norfolk sand cliffs the footprints have to be that old.

 But considering the changes in the environment that the area known as Norfolk has known over nearly a million years, from warm to tropical to cold to ice ages covering how have these early human footprints survived?